Are you a KSU student and want to contact your home Kansas County for an Advance Mail Ballot? This website will give you the contact information.

 Advance Voting by Mail

-To vote by mail you must complete an Application for an Advance Voting Ballot (pdf) and mail or fax it to the Election Office at 785-537-6394.
-A separate application must be submitted for each election.
-Voters who request advance ballots by mail must submit either their valid driver’s license numbers or copies of photographic identification documents.
+- To vote by mail you must complete an Application for an Advance Voting Ballot (pdf) and mail it to Riley County Clerk's Office, 110 Courthouse Plaza, Suite B118, Manhattan, KS 66502 or fax it to the Election Office at 785-537-6394 or email it to [email protected] A separate application must be submitted for each election.
+Voters who request advance ballots by mail must submit either their valid Kansas driver’s license numbers or copies of photographic identification documents.

 Advanced Voting Ballot Information

-Ballot applications received within 20 days of the election will be processed within two business days.
+- Ballot applications received will be processed within two business days.
 US Postal services are not in our control and this could delay your ballot.
-Please plan ahead so you receive your ballot in plenty of time to return your voted ballot to our office by 7 p.m. on Election Day.
+Please plan ahead so you receive your ballot in plenty of time to return your voted ballot to our office by the deadline.